neelok/BC_Hospitals/README.md

 ## Data:
 Data for the blood bank application is sourced from [BRITISH COLUMBIA DATA CATALOGUE](https://catalogue.data.gov.bc.ca/dataset/hospitals-in-bc).
 The original data is available as a csv file called "hlbc_hospitals (updated Till 28th April)".

+SourceCode of the App is locaded on [GitHub](https://github.com/neelok/BC_Hospitals)

 ## Data limitation